 - Mining operations,

-Self Priming Pumps are different from standard centrifugal pumps because they have a water reservoir built into the unit.
+Self-priming centrifugal pumps are different from standard centrifugal pumps because they have a liquid reservoir built into the unit.
 The built-in reservoir, sometimes called the separation chamber, enables the pump to discharge air from the casing and the suction line by recirculating liquid during the priming cycle.

 |The reservoir may be above the impeller||or in front of the impeller.|